Hoang-Nam92/si-u-th-/README.md

 ## Deployment

 1. **Create** a Zalo Mini App ID.
-For instructions, please refer to the [Coffee Shop Tutorial](https://mini.zalo.me/tutorial/coffee-shop/step-1/).
+For instructions, please refer to the [Two Boys supply Shop Tutorial](https://mini.zalo.me/tutorial/TwoBoyssupply-shop/step-1/).

 1. **Deploy** your mini program to Zalo using the ID created.